 New England

 But New England is more than a one-season wonder.
 The long coastline is an ideal summer playground, with opportunities for everything from whale-watching tours to swimming and sea kayaking.
-From Maine’s rocky shoreline, past the stylish seaside resort of Kennebunkport to the broad sandy beaches of Cape Cod and upmarket islands of Martha’s Vineyard and Nantucket, New England’s coast is ripe for summer exploration.
+From Maine’s rocky shoreline and Acadia National Park, past the stylish seaside resort of Kennebunkport to the broad sandy beaches of Cape Cod and upmarket islands of Martha’s Vineyard and Nantucket, New England’s coast is ripe for exploration.

 There is history, too.
 New England has born witness to many a nation-forging moment.
 The Pilgrim Fathers (and Mothers) landed in Plymouth, Massachusetts in 1620.
 The first shots of the Revolution were fired just outside Boston in 1775.
 And Fenway Park, the country’s oldest baseball stadium, opened for the Red Sox in 1912.

-Boston makes for a wonderful city break, offering world-class museums, galleries and concert halls, as well as the famous Freedom Trail that links the city’s historic sites.
+Boston makes for a wonderful city break at any time of year, offering harbour cruises, world-class museums, galleries and concert halls, as well as the famous Freedom Trail that links the city’s historic sites.
 But it’s also the gateway to the wider region.
 From Boston you can head out onto the quiet leafy backroads, exploring scenic villages with steeple-topped churches, clapboard houses and iconic covered bridges, where historic inns and boutique hotels guarantee a warm welcome.

 Then there is the food, regarded as some of the finest in America.
 It was New England chefs that piloted the farm-to-fork movement and right across the region you’ll find fresh local produce being championed in restaurants, hotels, markets and farm stores.
 The seafood is especially sublime; the lobster rolls are quite possibly worth the price of a plane ticket alone.